 • Don’t cultivate or till established beds if at all possible.

-• Put down an inch of compost in spring.
+• Put down an inch of compost on beds in spring.

 • Use organic mulches such as wood chips judiciously (I usually put down a thinnish layer over compost).

 • Grow native plants and wait until spring to cut down (or burn, if feasible): many have seeds birds love, and many will reseed themselves in fall and winter).

 • Put cut-down stalks in compost or chop and leave in beds around plants.